 One method involves feeding them dyed food to make them colorful.
 This method is of very little concern, and the color is not permanent.

 Another method involves injecting dyes into the fish, as seen in the painted glassfish.
 This method puts the color onto specific areas of the fish's body.

 Another method involves inducing the fish to release its natural slime coat, then placing the fish into a dye colored water.
 The dye is absorbed onto the surface of the body, and then the fish is placed into water with medication that encourages the redevelopment of the slime coat.
 This method provides a more over-all coloration as is seen in the colored Red-tail Botia.

 Fish that survive the injection processes reportedly go on to live fairly normal lives, though the dyes usually fade with time.
 This may be true for fish subjected to the overall dying process as well.
 Some reports of the colored botias indicate that the fish have shortened lives and possibly even develop other abnormalities.
 Consumers should be aware of these concerns.
 The combined buying power of aquarists makes a difference in what is made available.

 Size of fish - inches: 13.8 inches (35.00 cm)

 Lifespan: 10 years - Their average lifespan is 8 to 10 years.

 Fish Keeping Difficulty

 Golden Tinfoil Barbs are very hardy fish and easy to care for.
-They are easy to feed and maintain, however these fish grow very large.
-The tiny shiny fish that you first purchased will grow to be over a foot long!
-The need for a larger tank will normally be needed and due to the cost and space requirements they are not really considered the best choice for the beginning aquarist.
+They are easy to feed and maintain, but they do grow very large.
+The tiny, shiny fish that you first purchased will grow to be over a foot long and will need a large tank.
+Because of their cost and space requirements, they are not considered the best choice for the beginning aquarist.